 Chicago Weather Alert: Severe thunderstorm warnings for several counties

-CHICAGO (CBS)-- Severe thunderstorm warnings have been issued for parts of Cook, DuPage, Kane, Kendall, Lake, and Will counties this afternoon.
+CHICAGO (CBS)-- Severe thunderstorm warnings have been issued for parts of the Chicago area and northwest Indiana.

-A severe thunderstorm warning is in effect until 2 p.m. for southern Lake County and north central Cook County.
+A severe thunderstorm warning is in effect until 3 p.m. for southeastern Cook County and eastern Will County.

-Another severe thunderstorm warning is in effect until 2:15 p.m. for Will County and southeastern Cook County.
+Another severe thunderstorm warning is in effect until 3 p.m. for Kankakee County, Illinois and Lake County, Indiana.

-A third severe thunderstorm warning is in effect until 2:15 p.m. for northern Kendall, northwestern Will, southeastern Kane, and southwestern DuPage counties.
+A third severe thunderstorm warning is in effect until 3 p.m. for Porter County, Indiana.

-A fourth severe thunderstorm warning is in effect until 3 p.m. for Lake County, Indiana.
+A fourth severe thunderstorm warning is in effect until 3:30 p.m. for Kankakee and Iroquois counties in Illinois and Lake and Newton counties in Indiana.

-The National Weather Service says the storms could bring wind gusts of 60 to 70 mph, and penny-sized hail.

 Meantime, a severe thunderstorm watch is in effect until 8 p.m. for Cook, DuPage, Kane, Kankakee, Grundy, Kendall, Lake, and Will counties in Illinois; and Newton, Jasper, Lake, and Porter counties in Indiana.